Calculating 5 Property Management KPIs With VRPlatform & Sage Intacct

-There’s several Vacation Rental performance metrics that all property managers should be tracking.
-Tracking performance metrics helps tell the whole story of your financial performance, not just has revenue or net income grown.
+Tracking performance metrics helps tell the whole story of your financial performance, not just whether revenue and net income have increased or decreased over time.
 Perhaps rental revenue has grown, but gross profit grew at a slower pace because OTA and other fees grew, or maybe, revenue per property has decreased because your property portfolio grew faster than your rental revenues.

 Below are key performance indicators that should be top of mind for every vacation rental property manager to track financial performance and project future financial results.